social media for small business owners

 • How much time are you really spending on social each day?

-• What one change can you make to use social media more effectively?
+• Also what single change can you make to use social media more effectively?

-• What habits could you shift starting today?
+• As well as what habits could you shift starting today?

 You’re not just scrolling—you’re building something.
-Let’s make every swipe count.
+So let’s make every swipe count.